Adarnof/adarnauth-esi/README.md

 ## Cleaning the Database

-If you have celerybeat running, two tasks are automatically scheduled:
+Two tasks are available:
  - `cleanup_callbackredirect` removes all `CallbackRedirect` models older than a specified age (in seconds).
-Default is 300, runs every 4 hours.
+Default is 300.
  - `cleanup_token` checks all `Token` models, and if expired, attempts to refresh.
 If expired and cannot refresh, or fails to refresh, the model is deleted.

-Runs every day.
+To schedule these automatically with celerybeat, add them to your settings.py `CELERYBEAT_SCHEDULE` dict like so:

+    from celery.schedules import crontab

+    CELERYBEAT_SCHEDULE = {
+        ...
+        'esi_cleanup_callbackredirect': {
+            'task': 'esi.tasks.cleanup_callbackredirect',
+            'schedule': crontab(hour='*/4'),
+        },
+        'esi_cleanup_token': {
+            'task': 'esi.tasks.cleanup_token',
+            'schedule': crontab(day_of_month='*/1'),
+        },
+    }

+Recommended intervals are four hours for callback redirect cleanup and daily for token cleanup (token cleanup can get quite slow with a large database, so adjust as needed).
+If your app does not require background token validation, it may be advantageous to not schedule the token cleanup task, instead relying on the validation check when using `@token_required` decorators or adding `.require_valid()` to the end of a query.

 ## Operating on Singularity
  By defalt, adarnauth-esi process all operations on the tranquility cluster.
 To operate on singularity instead, two settings need to be changed: